Visa Exemption

 E-Visa

-Vietnam’s E-visa is valid for up to 30 days, takes three working days to process from receipt of documents and payment, costs 25 USD.
-You can enter Vietnam on an e-Visa at any of the country's eight international airports, including Hanoi, Ho Chi Minh City and Danang, as well as 14 land crossings and seven seaports.
+Vietnam’s E-visa is valid for up to 90 days, multiple entry, takes three working days to process from receipt of documents and payment, and costs 25 USD.

 How to Apply for Vietnam's e-Visa: